- Rebecca T.

 St. Andrews | 2916 Broad River Road, Columbia, SC 29210

-The meals are served grab-and-go style, first come, first served and are open to anyone aged 18 and under.
-Each day participants will receive lunch as well as breakfast for the next day.
+The lunches must be eaten onsite, and are served first come, first served to anyone aged 18 and under.
 Our Sponsor is Francis Burns United Methodist Church, and the program is managed in South Carolina by the SC Department of Education.

-There are many SFSP sites available in Richland County.
+There are many Summer Break Café sites available in Richland County.
 You can use the site locator tool on the USDA website to find the site closest to you.
-You can also text "FOOD" or "COMIDA" to 877-877 to find a meal site close to you.
+You can also text "FOOD" or "COMIDA" to 304-304 to find a meal site close to you.

 Want to learn more about childhood hunger and what you can do to help?
 Check out these resources: